 When you face a slow decks, the meta knowledge is very important.
 You need to be able to identify the deck you’re facing.
-Sometimes it’s easy, sometimes it takes multiple turns to do it – e.g. it’s sometimes hard to tell for the first few turns whether you face Malygos or Taunt Druid, and the telling them apart is incredibly important, as Taunt version does not run Spreading Plague.
-That’s basically the point – if you can tell what deck you face, you know what cards you need to play around.
-Generally, don’t play too many minions into the AoE clears.
+Sometimes it’s easy, sometimes it takes multiple turns to do it, but you need to realize what cards they are playing.
+Or, more importantly, what kind of removals they’re playing.
+As a general rule, don’t play too many minions into the AoE clears.
 And if you really want to develop – try playing minions that will be out of range or buffing some stuff out of range.
-Let’s say that you play against Warlock – Hellfire is played by every slower build.
+Let’s say that you play against Warlock – Hellfire is commonly played by slower builds such as Cube or Even.
 So, for example, playing another 3 health minion if you already have a decent board might not be the best idea.
-But you might play Houndmaster to buff one of your minions out of range.
-You develop more, and you make your board a bit more resilient vs Hellfire, so even if that happens, you still have initiative.
+But you might play Dire Frenzy to buff one of your minions out of range.
+Or play Crackling Razormaw and try to give it +Health, Divine Shield or Deathrattle.

 If your opponent got all the necessary clears, then gained a bunch of health and you can’t win through the pressure, don’t worry, you still have a chance.
 Deathstalker Rexxar can actually turn your deck into a value powerhouse.
 Getting an early Rexxar might even make you outvalue some slower deck in the long run.

 Once you turn into Rexxar, another common mistake is going being greedy and picking the biggest minions possible.
 First of all, you generally shouldn’t create a minion with a higher total cost than 8.
 Making a 9 or 10 mana Zombeast means that you can’t use Hero Power on the same turn, and you’re losing value.
-Make one only if the options are really amazing – e.g. Stranglethorn Tiger + Bittertide Hydra to set up lethal.
+Make one only if the options are really amazing – e.g. Stranglethorn Tiger + some Big 4-drop or 5-drop to set up lethal.
 However, even 8 mana ones usually get clunky.
 Remember that on top of the cards you get from Hero Power, you also draw something from your deck each turn.
-If you pick only high cost Beasts, your hand will eventually get clunky.
-If your hand is nearly empty, it’s good to start with some more expensive options, but as you draw more cards, you might opt for the lower mana options instead, so you can e.g. play a Freezing Trap, Houndmaster and such on the same turn.
+If you pick only high cost Beasts, your hand will eventually get full and what’s good of all the high cost Beasts if you don’t have time to play them all?
+If your hand is nearly empty, it’s good to start with some more expensive options, but as you draw more cards, you might opt for the lower mana options instead, so you can e.g. play a Dire Frenzy, Kill Command and such on the same turn.

 Midrange Hunter Card Substitutions